-• Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun. • Projectile devices including, but not limited to BB guns, pellet (hard and soft) guns, and paintball guns.
-Explosive propellants or destructive devices (operable or inoperable).
-Dirks.
-Brass knuckles and/or metallic knuckles.
-Billy clubs. • Tear gas.
-Electric weapon or device including, but not limited to, stun guns and taser guns. • Slungshot- is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap.
-Chemical weapon or devices with the capacity to hold more than 2 ounces of the chemical 1 Flare guns Ice pick Knives - All knives, including razor blades, box cutters but excluding, blunt bladed table knives and common pocketknives.
+- Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun - Projectile devices including, but not limited to BB guns, pellet (hard and soft) guns, and paintball guns - Explosive propellants or destructive devices (operable or inoperable). - Dirks - Brass knuckles and/or metallic knuckles. - Billy clubs - Tear gas - Electric weapon or device including, but not limited to, stun guns and taser guns. - Slungshot- is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - Chemical weapon or devices with the capacity to hold more than 2 ounces of the chemical - Flare guns

+Recommendation: Continued - Change (p.
+61)

+- Ice pick - Knives All knives, including razor blades, box cutters but excluding, blunt-bladed table knives and common pocketknives.
 A common pocketknife is defined as a folding knife with a blade measuring not greater than three (3) inches.
 Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding blunt-bladed table knives and common pocket knives (see Class B Weapons for exclusions).
-61-62 Change: Alignment to Policy 5006 Use/Possession/Transmittal of Class B weapons include:, but is not limited to: ■ Possession of a tToy gun. ▼ - Toys which resemble weapons, when used in a threatening manner. -Knives - Blunt-bladed table knives and common pocketknives.
-A common pocketknife is defined as a folding knife with a blade measuring not greater than three (3) inches. • Chains, including any chain not being used for the purpose for which it was normally intended that is capable of harming an individual (i.e., household, industrial).